pkscout/trigger.kodiscan/README.txt

 trigger.xbmcscan
 ================

 This python script is designed to run in the NextPVR PostProcessing.bat file.
-It takes the OID of a recording file and triggers an XBMC scan on the parent directory for the file.
+It takes the OID of a recording file and triggers a Kodi scan on the parent directory for the file.
 The script also allows you to rename shows based on either the air date or the information in the NextPVR database.
+The script uses pid locking to ensure only one instance is running at a time and will wait for another instance to finish before running (this helps if you have multiple shows ending at the same time).

 Prerequisites: